Unit Testing | What it is, How it Works, Types & Top Benefits

-Unit testing is done either manually or with automated tools.
-Automated tools are often more reliable and efficient, but they can be expensive to set up and maintain.
+This testing is done either manually or with automated tools.
+Automated testing tools are often more reliable and efficient, but they can be expensive to set up and maintain.

 Unit tests break down the code you’re testing into small, discrete parts, or “units.”
 Doing this allows you to test each unit in isolation from the others.
 This helps you understand how that unit works and interacts with the surrounding code.

 After you’ve written your unit tests, you can run them against your codebase.
 This will help you to identify any errors or problems that may exist.
 You can then fix these issues before they cause any real damage.

 Types of Unit Testing

 There are three unit tests: functional, integration, and sanity.

 Verifies that each unit of code functions as expected.
 This testing is done by feeding known inputs into the system and verifying the outputs.
 For example, you might have a function that takes an integer as input and returns the square of that number.
 You would test this function by providing different numbers as input and verifying that the output is correct.

 Verifies that units of code interact correctly with one another.
 This testing is done by combining code units and verifying that the output is correct.
 For example, you might have a function that takes an integer as input and returns the square of that number.
 You would test this function by providing different numbers as input and verifying that the output is correct.

 Sanity testing is a software testing method that confirms that the system behaves as expected under normal conditions.
 This testing is done to ensure that basic functionality works as expected.